TheLab-ms/website-makers/pages/meet/Board_Votes.md

 This page is a summary of votes taken by the current board that took office following our last annual meeting in June.

+### BV_20170603_A:

+A motion has been raised regarding approving the spend of not more than $50 for the purchase of a checkbook for use by the Treasurer in paying bills that require checks.

+Vote on the motion BV_20170603_A to allow the purchase of checks:

+-   Vote: 4 in favor, 0 opposed, 1 abstained
+-   Resolution: Vote passed

+### BV_20170603_B:

+A motion has been raised regarding awarding membership points for outstanding service in the past year.

+The outgoing leadership team would each receive 3 membership points.
+This includes the following
+individuals: Greg Miller, Roxy Dehart, Richard Gowen, Tommy Falgout, Shawn Porter, Pat Regan, Whiskeyneon, Chris Kearney, and Neil Smith.
+The following individuals were also identified to receive 3 points each:
+Steven Brunt, Andrew Davis, Thefordness, Alex Courville, Hermit, Rex

+Vote on the motion BV_20170603_B to award membership points:

+-   Vote: 4 in favor, 0 opposed, 1 abstained
+-   Resolution: Vote passed

+### BV_20170603_C:

+A motion has been raised regarding approving the budget for Slingfest 2017.
+The costs for the event are expected to be about $4,000 made up of $1000 for field rental,
+$800 for police, $300 for extra parking, $1400 for insurance, and $500 for marketing and other expenses.

+Vote on the motion BV_20170603_C to approve the spend of $4,000 for the Slingfest 2017 event:

+-   Vote: 4 in favor, 0 opposed, 1 abstained
+-   Resolution: Vote passed

 ### BV_20170427_A: